 Comprehensive nursing policies and procedures that met the requirements of the standard were present in the hospital.
 Nurses, with specialist skills e.g. theatre, surgical and critical care, were employed for these departments.
-However, it was forecasted that there would be two vacant senior theatre positions by mid November.
-It was stated that regular bank staff and other contracted members of staff would cover these positions.
+However, there are currently vacant theatre positions which are being advertised and are currently being filled by staff working extra hours.

-Well-equipped facilities were available for the close monitoring of patients following surgery, if required (ITU).
-However it was stated that these were rarely used.
+Well-equipped facilities were available for the close monitoring of patients following surgery, if required Intensive Therapy Unit (ITU).
+However it was stated that these were very rarely used.
 In view of this it was advised that it was important that a method was developed to ensure staff skills in this area of practice are maintained should the facilities (ITU) be required.
+The Inspection team were informed during the visit that the use of this facility is under review.